1r3n33/intex/docs/BrandSafety.md

     // Javascript code that encodes into an array of integers
     ```

-    In the Intex Exchange smart contract, this format is named `Array of integers` and has `format id`: *TBD*.

-    To compute the hash of the website URL, you must first make sure the URL is properly [normalized](#url).
+    To pass the website URL to the Intex Exchange smart contract method, you must first make sure the URL is properly [normalized](#url).
-    Then you can compute hash with the `web3.utils.keccak256` method.

     ```javascript
     import { default as Web3} from 'web3';
     import { default as normalizeUrl } from 'normalize-url'; // https://github.com/sindresorhus/normalize-url

     const normalizedUrl = normalizeUrl(url, {stripProtocol: true, stripHash: true});
-    const hash = web3.utils.keccak256(normalizedUrl);
     ```

-    Finally, to store Brand Safety Intelligence on Intex Exchange you must post `hash` of the normalized URL, `type`, `format` and `bytes` of encoded [IAB Brand Safety Unsafe Categories](#iab) ids by calling the `addDataIntelligence` method of the Intex Exchange smart contract.
+    Finally, you can store Brand Safety Intelligence on Intex Exchange by calling the `addDataIntelligence` method of the Intex Exchange smart contract.

     ```javascript
     await exchange.addDataIntelligence(
-        hash, // Hash of the normalized URL type, // Type of data
+        normalizedUrl, // Normalized URL
-        format, // Format of data
-        bytes, // Bytes of encoded IAB Brand Safety Unsafe Categories ids {
+        type, // Type of data (0 for now) bytes, // Bytes of encoded IAB Brand Safety Unsafe Categories ids {
             from: provider_account // Provider Ethereum Account address